MarisaAlina/api-workshop/afternoon-challenge/afternoon-challenge.md

 Why do we have to add this script tag before our script?
 If you have our JavaScript script running before the page is fully loaded, and as such, before jQuery is fully loaded, the framework has no time to load our script and will not be able to find it

->>>>>>> 31464f405e2b14d02c73154199d6e268591506f5
-### What is jQuery
+### What is jQuery?
-jQuery is a Javascript library, which is technically not a programming language but a tool that makes writing common JavaScript tasks more concise.
+jQuery is a Javascript library that provides functions to make writing common JavaScript tasks easier and more concise.
 Additionally, it has the advantage of being cross-browser compatible.
 > Learn more about [jQuery here](https://www.digitalocean.com/community/tutorials/an-introduction-to-jquery)

 #### jQuery & HTML
-jQuery is tailor-made for selecting HTML elements and performing actions on those.
-Hence the basic syntax for a function that triggers this action is
+jQuery has an easy to use API for selecting HTML elements and performing actions on those.
+The basic syntax for a function that triggers this action is
 `$(selector).action()`

 * `$` defines or accesses jQuery
-* `(selector)` finds or queries for the HTML element
+* `(selector)` finds the HTML element
-* `action()` performs the event on the element(s)
+* `action()` performs action() on the selected element(s)

-In our HTML, we will use a button to trigger an event/ action.
-Therefore, you need to add the `id=` selector tag to the button element as reference for jQuery to find it.
+In our HTML, we will use a button to trigger an event/action.
+Therefore, you need to add the `id=` selector tag to the button element for jQuery to find it.
 >Learn more [here](https://www.w3schools.com/jquery/jquery_selectors.asp).

 **[Example jsfiddle](https://jsfiddle.net/MarisaAlina/8ues69tr/)**